 - 4.2a We should use available data on students' reading levels in order to make informed choices about appropriate texts and to plan appropriate support for pupils in order that they may successfully access texts.
-The teacher should ensure that the reading ages provided on class profiles from September of each new academic year are noted in their data file to assist with this.
-ATOS generated reading ages on all SOLs to allow for appropriate texts per group. - 4.2b Pupils should be given the opportunity to read and follow written instruction, read texts of varying lengths, question and challenge printed information and views, read and explore ideas and theories, learn how to sift and select to effectively take notes from text to aid students both in their day to day learning as well as in periods of intense revision and use reading to research and investigate from printed words, moving images and online texts. - 4.2c Pupils to use Star Testing three times a year, four times for targeted groups with diagnostic and screening reports used to inform planning to make all students demonstrate progress within literacy.
-Accelerated Reading programme for all year 7 and targeted 8 students to improve reading skills, using dedicated quizzes every three weeks.
-STAR testing for targeted 9 & 10 students.
-All students to be placed on Reading Pathway on entry to the Academy to ensure they reach the correct support.
-Each Pathway corresponds to the STAR categories. - 4.2d Implementation of reading lists with a variety of texts for all ZPD ranges for all students in year 7 to 10.
-Reading lists created by students to recommend books to peers; marketed as Bookflix in English department. - 4.2fe Individual English teachers will closely monitor students with entry data of NRSS 96-104 regarding reading ages created by STAR; ensure pupils remain 'at benchmark' or above.
+The teacher should ensure that the reading ages provided on class profiles from September of each new academic year are noted in their data file to assist with this. - 4.2b Pupils should be given the opportunity to read and follow written instruction, read texts of varying lengths, question and challenge printed information and views, read and explore ideas and theories, learn how to sift and select to effectively take notes from text to aid students both in their day to day learning as well as in periods of intense revision and use reading to research and investigate from printed words, moving images and online texts. - 4.2c Pupils to use Star Testing three times a year, four times for targeted groups with diagnostic and screening reports used to inform planning to make all students demonstrate progress within literacy.
+Accelerated Reading programme for all year 7 and targeted 8,9 & 10 students to improve reading skills, using dedicated quizzes every three weeks. - 4.2d Implementation of reading lists with a variety of texts for all ZPD ranges for all students in year 7 to 10.
+Lists within homework planners and one read every half term. - 4.2e Dedicated lunch time reading clubs for those with lower literacy skills as well as those who wish to read for pleasure.